ENVIRONMENT AND CLIMATE CHANGE

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Peru for more than 50 years.
-More than 200 employees currently work for the company throughout the country, over three quarters of whom are national or international personnel, development workers or integrated experts.
+Currently 165 national and 23 international employees, 11 integrated specialists and 12 development workers are working in the country (as of 31.12.2017).
 GIZ's country office is located in the capital, Lima.

 Peru is a middle-income country (MIC) and aims to become a member of the Organisation for Economic Co-operation and Development (OECD) by 2021.
 Despite success in terms of economic growth and poverty reduction, considerable challenges remain in overcoming social and regional differences.
 Designing development without seriously detracting from the country’s megadiversity and causing an exponential increase in emissions harmful to the climate is a particular challenge, as are the necessary adaptation measures in a country especially hard hit by climate change.

 Germany is assisting Peru in achieving its ambitious climate and biodiversity targets and its voluntary commitments in the context of the 2030 Agenda and its bid for OECD membership.

 GIZ’s work in Peru can be summarised in three clusters:

 - Environmental policy and the protection and sustainable use of natural resources

 Topics covered range from general statutory and organisational conditions to the sustainable use of forests, the establishment of protected areas, climate risk insurance and steps to mitigate the impact of extreme weather events in infrastructure and agriculture.

 - Sustainable urban development in the face of climate change

 The three traditional sectors, energy (promotion of renewable energy and energy efficiency), water (focusing on sewage treatment plants and the use of treated water) and transport (emphasising urban mobility), are combined as part of sustainable urban development that takes account of climate change.